 Transformation gives you the ability to compete in the long-term against other digital organisations.
 Today, customers in every sector are looking for better products, delivered more quickly at lower prices and a digital business is equipped to deliver just this.
 A traditional business that tries to compete is on a hiding to nothing.
 They simply don’t have the insights nor processes that facilitate the efficiency, products and prices that today’s customers demand whilst still delivering a margin.

-Transformation is not an IT project.
+Full Value transformation is not an IT project.

 Many businesses make the mistake of approaching transformation by digitising existing models and work practices.
 We are not talking about another IT project here, it’s far more fundamental than this.
 The outcome, should you share this perspective, is predictable.
 Sure, you speed things up, but there’s no merit in greasing a pole that disappears into the abyss.
 The threat from start-ups has never been more real.
 When they arrive they do so with a model that is digital from the ground up, using digital tools and disintermediated processes.
 You won’t see them until the day they start eating into your market share, but they are lean and mean and gain traction faster than a SantaPod hot-rod.
 If you are still operating a traditional model you won’t know what’s hit you and it will be far too late to fix your problems.
 Digital transformation means re-building your business from the ground up.
 Tinkering with processes will only drain finances, it won’t fix the problem and can only speed up your demise.

 A digital business, is faster, more responsive and theoretically has limitless capacity, but digital assets don’t just streamline your delivery process, they unlock new opportunities all over your business.
 Customers, for example, won’t just warm to your faster and improved service.
 Digital tools will give you insights that inform product innovation and can set your organisation on a new direction.

 Know where the value of your business lies.